John Hancock Tower: Engineering flaws

 In October 1973, I.M.
 Pei & Partners announced that all 10,344 window panes would each be replaced by single-paned, heat-treated panels at a total cost between $5 million and $7 million.
 Approximately 5,000 of the original glass panes were removed intact, and were later offered for re-use by artists.
-Glass panes were sold to Hingham based retailer Building #19, who sold them for $100 apiece.
+Glass panes were sold to Hingham-based discount retailer Building #19, who sold them for $100 apiece.
 They advertised "If it does fall out, we promise to sell you the replacement plywood very cheap."

-During the many months it took to diagnose and repair the building, sheets of plywood replaced many of the missing glass windows of the building, earning it the nicknames "Plywood Palace" and "Plywood Ranch" (the same name as a local lumber yard chain at the time).
-Bostonians joked that the Hancock Tower was "the world's tallest plywood building".
+It took many months to diagnose problems and repair the building.
+Sheets of plywood replaced many of the missing glass windows of the building, earning the tower the nicknames "Plywood Ranch" (the same name as a local lumber yard chain at the time) and "Plywood Palace", much to the consternation of the vice president in charge of construction.
+According to engineers Matthys Levy and Mario Salvadori, the replacement also inspired jokes that the Hancock Tower was the "world's tallest wooden building."

 The building's upper-floor occupants suffered from motion sickness when the building swayed in the wind.
 To reduce the movement, contractors installed a tuned mass damper on the 58th floor.
 As described by Robert Campbell, architecture critic for The Boston Globe:

 Two 300-ton weights sit at opposite ends of the 58th floor of the Hancock.
 Each weight is a box of steel, filled with lead, 17 feet square by 3 feet high.
 Each weight rests on a steel plate.
 The plate is covered with lubricant so the weight is free to slide.
 But the weight is attached to the steel frame of the building by means of springs and shock absorbers.
 When the Hancock sways, the weight tends to remain still, allowing the floor to slide underneath it.
 Then, as the springs and shocks take hold, they begin to tug the building back.
 The effect is like that of a gyroscope, stabilizing the tower.
 The reason there are two weights, instead of one, is so they can tug in opposite directions when the building twists.
 The cost of the damper was $3 million.
 The dampers are free to move a few feet relative to the floor.

 According to Campbell, engineers discovered that—despite the mass damper—the building could have fallen over under a certain kind of wind loading.
 The structure was assessed as more unstable on its narrow sides than on the big flat sides.
 Some 1,500 tons of diagonal steel bracing, costing $5 million, were added to prevent such an event.